-This guide is a hand-picked list of the top cold outreach agencies that are actually driving pipeline.
-We’ve reviewed dozens of agencies and ranked them based on results, strategy, copy quality, targeting, and client feedback.
+This guide is a hand-picked list of the top cold outreach agencies, cold email agencies, and outbound partners that are actually driving pipeline.

 Whether you’re a startup founder looking to land demos or a sales leader trying to scale outbound without building an SDR team, this post will help you find the right partner.